pycom/pycom-micropython-sigfox/docs/pycom_esp32/toolsandfeatures.rst

 2.1 Intro
 =========

 Do you have your basic setup working?
 Then it's time to look at all the ways you can use and interact with your board.
-We'll look at some more features of Pymakr and see how we can use telnet, FTP and how to reset the board.
+We'll look at some more features of the Pymakr Plugin and see how we can use telnet, FTP and how to reset the board.

 Contents